 Since the focus was on appearance when developing this breed, the Shih Tzu is much less suited to physical activities like swimming.

 The Shih Tzu’s long flowing coat also impedes their ability to swim.

-Another obstacle for the Shih Tzu when it comes to swimming is the shape of their skull.
+Another obstacle for the Shih Tzus when it comes to swimming in the shape of their skull.

 Shih Tzus are a brachycephalic breed.
-Brachycephalic translates to “short-headed” which means that a dog has a flatter skull shape with a short muzzle.
+Brachycephalic translates to “short-headed, ” meaning that a dog has a flatter skull shape with a short muzzle.

-Other examples of brachycephalic breeds include English bulldogs, Pugs, Boston Terriers, and French Bulldogs.
+Other brachycephalic breeds include English bulldogs, Pugs, Boston Terriers, and French Bulldogs.

-Brachycephalic breeds have not always had such short muzzles, many brachycephalic dogs look drastically different today compared to how they looked when originally bred!
+Brachycephalic breeds have not always had such short muzzles; many brachycephalic dogs look drastically different today compared to how they were initially bred!